7-fl/Frequency-server/README.md

 ```
 which would cause a badarg error.
 I tested out that theory by
 putting a timeout at the top of the adpater, and it does cause
-a badarg exception, but all the processes still shutdown, so
+a badarg error, but all the processes still shutdown, so
 I'm calling it good.

 ```erlang